openziti/ziti-doc/docusaurus/docs/manage/02-router/02-configuration.md

 <TabItem value="Public-Edge" label="Public Router w/ Edge" attributes={{className: styles.orange}}>

 This is a network side dialing and listening router with edge.
 It listens for connections from other routers.
 The host firewall needs to be opened to allow connections through.
-In this example code, the ports are 80 and 443.
+In this example code, the listen ports are 80 and 443.
 Set environmental variables to match this type of deployment, and run the command shown.
 ```bash
 ZITI_CTRL_ADVERTISED_ADDRESS=controller01.zitinetwork.example.org
 ZITI_CTRL_PORT=80